 Society in Venezuela is breaking down

-Jobs in Venezuela have all but disappeared, and with violence on the rise and reliable access to food, healthcare and medicine deteriorating, more than 2.3 million Venezuelans in the last three years have left.
+Jobs in Venezuela have all but disappeared, and with violence on the rise and reliable access to food, healthcare and medicine deteriorating, more than 2.3 million Venezuelans have left in the last three years.

 Venezuela has one of the highest crime rates in the world.
-The murder rate was 89 deaths per 100,000 people in 2017, more than 10 times the global average.
+In 2017, more 73 Venezuelans died a violent death every day.
 Almost 40 percent of Venezuelans report having been robbed in the last year.